 Andrea Zimandy, DVM

 Dr. Zimandy was born and raised in South Florida.
 She completed both her Bachelors degree in Wildlife Ecology and Masters degree at the University of Florida.
 She continued her education at Atlantic Veterinary College where she received her Doctor of Veterinary Medicine degree.
 Her special interests include preventative medicine, anesthesia/pain management, and exotic animal medicine.
 Dr. Zimandy, along with her veterinarian husband, actively collaborate with multiple state agencies helping with native and invasive species in South Florida.
 Her volunteer work involves performing health checks on wildlife, diagnostic testing, and surgical procedures for ongoing research projects.
-She shares her home with 2 dogs, 2 cats, a sulfur crested cockatoo, an Argentine black and white tegu, and multiple species of tortoises.
+She shares her home with 2 dogs, 2 cats, a sulfur crested cockatoo, and multiple species of tortoises.

 Hanna-Katharina Hausammann, DVM

 Hanna-Katharina Hausammann was born in Vienna, Austria, and grew up in Boca Raton, Florida.
 She returned to Austria to study veterinary medicine, and has since returned to South Florida to practice.
 After completing her undergraduate studies at the University of Miami with a Bachelor of Arts degree in Art History, she obtained her Magistra medicinae veterinaeriae (M.V.M.) from the University of Veterinary Medicine in Vienna, Austria.
 Her special interests include internal medicine, exotic animal medicine and oncology.
 She shares her home with two Australian Shepherds named Finn and Oakley, two cats named Lily and Lucy, and two horses named Luna and Ponita.